 Super Tender Recipe

-This cooking method is too good to not share and full credit goes to Butter N Thyme for this amazing super tender tri-tip.
+This cooking method is too good not to share and I have to give full credit to Butter N Thyme for this wonderful super tender tri-tip.

-The recipe involves a quick salt cure and then 24 hours in a sous vide.
-Preparation is quick and easy and this Costco tri-tip cook will impress.
+The recipe involves a quick salt cure and then 24 hours in a sous vide bath.
+I found the preparation quick and easy, and this Costco tri-tip cook will surely impress.

 - Allow beef to cure for 15 minutes